idrinth-thalui/core/dialogue/places/idrinthFollowerDialogueCityFalkreathIdle.md

 - The former Jarl honours the old ways of the Nords.
 He even bears them in his title of honour.
 - I fear the only ones liking me here are the innkeeper and the alchemist.
 - There are always dark powers trying to use the dead resting here for their evil schemes.
+- Nenya was already helping the steward of Dengeir's predecessor.
+It is basically her who governs Falkreath for more than 50 years.
+- Nenya is a sensible steward, always keeping the best for the citizens in mind.
+- Good thing Nenya is keeping Siddgeir's eccentrics at bay.
+- Nenya actually helped several times in defeating necromancers careless enough to rise the dead here in the graveyard.
+- Nenya is a good example how well Nords and Altmer can work together.
+- Runil is a brave man.
+If the Thalmor ever find out where he is, he will be courtmartialed for desertion. (after retrieving Runil's Journal)
+- I knew I had seen Runil before.
+A man with many regrets.
+May the Ancestors grant him the peace of mind he strives for. (after retrieving Runil's Journal)
+- He took a fitting role to condone for his sins.
+The graveyard is in good care with him as priest of Arkay. (after retrieving Runil's Journal)
+- Falkreath's woods are rich hunting grounds.
+Just be careful you're not the one being hunted.
+- Falkreath and Bruma are very similar.
+- A good place to sell off any pelts you gathered.
+- The smell of misty woods is refreshing.